 I led successful efforts to raise the minimum wage and pass paid sick leave, paving the way for statewide action.
 Our city-wide Environmental Action Plan set goals to improve our air, water, and health.
 I launched an award-winning summer jobs program for high school students that led to the Tacoma Tideflats Certification Program, creating a pipeline for students to fill high-demand jobs in the maritime and construction trades.
 We raised the high school graduation rate in Tacoma from 55% to 89% by making education a civic priority.
 I was proud to stand with the LGBTQ community in support of Marriage Equality and transgender rights, and pass background checks for gun sales in Tacoma before statewide action.

-In Congress, I will bring the experience of rebuilding an economy after an economic recession, and continue to be a strong voice for change to ensure that we can help the most vulnerable members of our community and ensure an economy that works for us all.
+In Congress, I will bring the experience of rebuilding an economy after an economic recession, and continue to be a strong voice for change to ensure that we can help the most vulnerable members of our community and ensure we have an economy that works for all of us.